 - Preheat oven to: 375°F.

 Slice off top third of each apple.
 Using the apple corer, carefully circle around the core and remove it.
 You may have to go in and do this twice.
 Despite your best efforts not to make a hole in the apple itself, it might happen.
 You can pug the hole with some of the apple you have removed with the core.

 - Mix sugar with cinnamon and allspice.
 Place apples in baking pan and fill each center with sugar and spice mixture.
-Pour in enough hot water to reach one-half way up the apples.
+Spread a little bit over the top of the apples as well.
+Pour in enough hot water to reach half way up the apples.
 Cover with foil and place in center of the oven.
 Bake apples for 30-45 minutes.
-When you begin to smell the aroma wafting through your kitchen, lift a corner of the foil and peek at the apples.
-They are done when you see the apples coming away from the skin and they look a little spongy.
+In about 30 minutes, when you begin to smell the aroma wafting through your kitchen, lift a corner of the foil and peek at the apples.
+They are done when you see the apples coming away from the skin and puffing up.
 Remove pan from oven and let apples cool.
-Carefully lift each one out of the water and place in a serving bowl.
-Serve warm or c old.
+Carefully lift each one out of the water and place in a serving dish.
+Serve warm or cold.